REGISTER ONLINE now until April 15!

 Dear Cedar Falls Parents/Guardians:

-The Cedar Falls Community School District would like to offer a Kindergarten Prep program beginning with the 2019-2020 school year.
-The Kindergarten Prep classroom will be open to all Cedar Falls eligible students and will be located at Orchard Hill Elementary School.
-This transitional kindergarten program will help serve as a bridge between preschool and kindergarten for those younger students who would benefit from an additional year before beginning kindergarten.
-This will allow more time for them to develop academic, emotional, and social skills.
+The Cedar Falls Community School District will offer a Kindergarten Prep program for the 2020-21 school year.
+The Kindergarten Prep classroom will be open to all Cedar Falls eligible students and will be located at Orchard Hill Elementary.
+This transitional kindergarten program will help serve as a bridge between preschool and kindergarten for those students who are younger and would benefit from an additional year before beginning kindergarten.
+This will allow more time for them to develop academic, emotional and social skills.

-Children must be five years old by September 15th of the school year for which they are enrolling.
+Children must be five years old by September 15 th of the school year for which they are enrolling.
 Kindergarten standards, assessment and reporting activities will be applied to this classroom, but students will be given more time for learning.
 If a student in Kindergarten Prep exceeds the expectations at the end of the year, he/she could be recommended for first grade.
 In the state of Iowa, a transitional kindergarten program is considered a form of retention for those students who enroll in kindergarten the following year.
-At the end of the school year, the staff will work with the parent to determine if the student will move to kindergarten or 1st grade.
+At the end of the school year, staff will work with the parent and/or guardians to determine if your child will move to kindergarten or 1 st grade.

-Pre-registration will be held from April 1-30.
+Pre-registration will be available on-line until April 15, 2020.
 The class will have approximately 20 students.
-We will determine placement by June 1.
 Preference will be given based on previous educational experiences and birthdates in the early fall and summer.
-If we have several students that are wanting the program, we may ask you to bring your child in for a short assessment.
+If we have several requests for the program, we may ask you to bring your child in for a short assessment.
+We anticipate notifying parents/guardians by mid-May if the child has been accepted into the Kindergarten Prep program.

-Transportation will be provided to Orchard Hill for students who meet the District guidelines.
-All students moving to Kindergarten or 1st grade the following year will need to attend their home school based on their residence and the Cedar Falls Schools Boundary Map.
+Transportation will be provided to Orchard Hill Elementary for students who meet District guidelines.
+All students moving to kindergarten or 1 st grade the following year will need to attend their home school based on their residence and the Cedar Falls Schools boundary map.

-Parents interested in the Kindergarten Prep program are encouraged to contact the district office at 319-553-3000 if you have additional questions.
+An informational meeting will be held for interested parents at Orchard Hill Elementary on May 5, at 6:30 p.m.
+On the morning of May 20, students selected into the program will have a chance to visit the classroom.
+Parents interested in the Kindergarten Prep program are encouraged to contact the district office at 319-553-3000, if you have additional questions.

 What is a Kindergarten Prep Program?